Invariant Gibbs measures for $(1+1)$-dimensional wave maps into Lie groups: Overview of the argument

 We now revive our search for a new finite-dimensional approximation of \eqref{intro:eq-system-A-B} or, equivalently, of \eqref{intro:eq-system-U-V}.
 Our new approximation should, as best as possible, preserve the following two features of \eqref{intro:eq-system-A-B} and \eqref{intro:eq-system-U-V}: \begin{enumerate}[label=(\roman*)] \item The null structure, which is needed for well-posedness. \item The Hamiltonian structure, which is needed for the invariance of white noise. \end{enumerate} It is rather difficult to simultaneously preserve \ref{intro:item-null} and \ref{intro:item-Hamiltonian} under approximations of \eqref{intro:eq-system-U-V}.
 The reason is that the null-structure relies on the equal treatment of time and space, whereas the Hamiltonian structure treats time and space differently.
 If we only needed to preserve either \ref{intro:item-null} or \ref{intro:item-Hamiltonian}, but not both, then life would be much easier.
 For example, \ref{intro:item-null} is preserved by the approximation

+In \eqref{intro:eq-wrong-approximation-null}, $P_{\leq N}^{u,v}$ is the Littlewood-Paley projection in both the $u$ and $v$-variable, which is defined in \eqref{prelim:eq-P-N-uv} below.
 However, while the local well-posedness of \eqref{intro:eq-wrong-approximation-null} can be shown using the arguments in \cite{BLS21}, \eqref{intro:eq-wrong-approximation-null} completely breaks the Hamiltonian structure of \eqref{intro:eq-system-A-B}.
 In fact, due to the $P_{\leq N}^{u,v}$-operators, the resulting system for $A^{(N)}$ and $B^{(N)}$ can no longer even be written as a Banach-space valued differential equation in time.
 Alternatively, \ref{intro:item-Hamiltonian} could be preserved\footnote{This is not obvious since \eqref{intro:eq-wrong-approximation-Hamiltonian} does not stem from an approximation of the Hamiltonian, but rather an approximation of the nonlinear structure of the state space.
 For more details, we refer the reader to Section \ref{section:conservative}.} by the approximation